×

 Care of Bermuda Grass and Almond

-Care of Bermuda Grass and Almond include pruning, fertilizers, watering etc. Bermuda Grass pruning is done No pruning needed and Almond pruning is done Cut leaves after fall, Remove dead or diseased plant parts, Remove deadheads and Remove hanging branches.
+Care of Bermuda Grass and Almond include pruning, fertilizers, watering etc. Bermuda Grass pruning is done and Almond pruning is done Cut leaves after fall, Remove dead or diseased plant parts, Remove deadheads and Remove hanging branches.
 In summer Bermuda Grass needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Almond needs Lots of watering and in winter, it needs Average Water.